ME3Tweaks/ME3TweaksModManager/documentation/game1_tlk_merge.md

 usesfeature = true
 ```

 This will instruct Mod Manager to parse the directory named `GAME1_EMBEDDED_TLK` for TLK xml files.
-Files must have a specific naming pattern so that they can be found in game.ates.
-You can use .pmu files in the alternates system in the exact same way you can use any other file.
+Files must have a specific naming pattern so that they can be found in game files.

 ![Example folder setup](images/tlk_merge_foldersetup.png)